andfinsand/algorithms-data-structures/README.md

-Various algorithms written in Python.
+Various algorithms and data structures written in Python.